 Unknown Purchases on Bank Statements

 No matter how you bank, online or off, make sure you are regularly checking your statements.
 Check to see if any unauthorized deposits or withdrawals have been done to your account.
 If you see any odd transactions, be sure to contact your bank or card issuer.
-Most banks are very helpful if you find unauthorized charges and they assist you with cancelling the compromised account, and refund your money.
+Most banks are very helpful if you find unauthorized charges and they assist you with canceling the compromised account, and refund your money.

 Keep Reading: Who is most susceptible to identity theft?

 One of the ways identity theft happens is when a thief steals mail from the victim.
 Bank statements, for example, can typically go missing.
 If you usually get monthly statements, then you should find out what is going on.
 He or she may have taken the mail and changed the address.
 Another way this happens is if you receive statements from your online account and the account has been compromised.
 Contact your financial institution to find out the situation.
-A quick fix to this problem is to go paperless with your bank, and do all your banking online.
+A quick fix to this problem is to go paperless with your bank and do all your banking online.

 Receiving Odd Phone Calls and Bills